isaacrankin/launch/README.md

 A useful way to automatically run the tests is with a pre-commit hook.
 Just copy `pre-commit` to `.git/hooks/` and apply the correct permissions with `chmod +x .git/hooks/post-commit`

 [Mocha](https://mochajs.org/) is used for unit testing.
-Because we are working with ES2015 modules, we compile to CommonJS modules first, using Babel.
+Because we are working with ES2015 modules, we transpile to CommonJS modules first, using Babel.

 ## Build Tasks